DataDog/integrations-core/rabbitmq/README.md

 #### Prepare RabbitMQ

 ##### [RabbitMQ Prometheus Plugin][19].

+_Note: The Prometheus Plugin collection method requires Python 3._

+_Starting with RabbitMQ v3.8, the [Rabbitmq Prometheus Plugin][19] is enabled by default and the integration communicates with it over HTTP API using OpenMetricsV2._

 Configure the `prometheus_plugin` section in your instance configuration.
 When using the `prometheus_plugin` option, settings related to the Management Plugin are ignored.